mui/mui-x/docs/data/date-pickers/time-picker/time-picker.md

 ## Localization

 Use `LocalizationProvider` to change the date-engine locale that is used to render the time picker.
 The time picker will automatically adjust to the locale's time setting, i.e. the 12-hour or 24-hour format.
-This can be controlled with `ampm` prop.
+This can be overridden with `ampm` prop.

 {{"demo": "LocalizedTimePicker.js"}}